 For more instructions on how to get there and other day trip ideas check out my article about the best day trips from Bordeaux by train.

-Librairie Mollat, a Bordelais establishment since 1896 is the first independent book store in France and is one of the most iconic shops in Bordeaux.
+Librairie Mollat, a Bordelais establishment, opened in 1896, is the first independent bookstore in France and is one of the most iconic shops in Bordeaux.
 It is situated on rue Porte-Dijeaux where the latest house of Montesquieu was once located.